magistermaks/mod-redbits/HELP.md

 The mode can be toggled be clicking on the gate.

 **Switcher**
-Works like a redstone leaver that can be switched by powering it (it can also be switched by clicking on it).
+Works like a redstone lever that can be switched by powering it (it can also be switched by clicking on it).

 **Inverter**